-Abstract: Modern, complex control systems for specific application domains often display common system design architectures with similar subsystem functionality and interactions, making them suitable for representation by a reusable specification architecture.
+Abstract: Modern, complex control systems for a specific application domain often display common system design architectures with similar subsystem functionality and interactions, making them suitable for representation by a reusable specification architecture.
 For example, every spacecraft requires attitude determination and control, power, thermal, communications, and propulsion subsystems.
 The similarities between these subsystems in most spacecraft can be exploited to create a model-driven system development environment in which generic reusable specifications and models can be tailored for the specific spacecraft design, executed and validated in a simulation environment, and then either manually or automatically transformed into software or hardware.
 Modifications to software and hardware during operations can be similarly made in the same controlled way, that is, starting from a model, validating the change, and finally implementing the change.
-The approach is illustrated using a spacecraft attitude determination and control subsystem, but applies equally to other types of aerospace systems.
+The approach is illustrated using a spacecraft attitude determination and control subsystem.